jomomorei/Node-Red/Download data from salesforce.md

-# Downloading Salesforce Data Writing Into Excel/CSV File
+# Downloading Salesforce Data Writing Into EXCEL File

 I happend accross Node-Red months ago.
 It's a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
 The URL is here: https://nodered.org/